-I'm posting this today because I saw this picture on Reddit yesterday, and it seemed wildly appropriate, in light of what I did on Sunday.
+I'm posting this today because I saw this picture on Reddit yesterday, and it seemed wildly appropriate, in light of what I did last weekend.

 I watched my wedding video.

 When David asked what it was, I told him, and he asked if we could watch it.
 He wanted to see Mom and Dad get married.
-He's been fascinated with weddings ever since he got to be ring bearer for his cousin last year, so I agreed, and we settled in.
+He's been fascinated with weddings ever since he got to be ring bearer for his cousin's wedding, so I agreed, and we settled in.

 And I felt a whole lot of nothing when I looked at the ex, and looked at the two of us, so young, so ready to take on the world together.
 Or at least, I was.
 I wasn't sad, or angry, or hurt, or even wistful.
 I just felt...nothing when I looked at him.
 Like he was wallpaper, or a decorative sconce or something.